 Driving Restrictions and Tips

 The roads within Uluru-Kata Tjuta National Park are all sealed and suitable for campervans to travel on them.
-As with driving anywhere in the outback, it is important to drive carefully at night and always keep an eye out for wildlife.
+As with driving anywhere in the outback, it is important to drive carefully at dawn, dusk, and night, always keeping an eye out for wildlife.

 As the outback is so dry, there is a lot of dust and this tends to cloud people's vision while driving.
-Therefore, if you are travelling in a group of behind someone, it is essential that you keep a safe distance to avoid this.
+Therefore, if you are travelling behind someone, it is essential that you keep a safe distance to avoid this.